 If you’ve been injured in Johns Creek, you need to know your legal rights.
 Injury victims have a right to recover money for medical bills and more, if the injury was the fault of someone else.
 This is true no matter what kind of injury it is or where it happened.
 Don’t allow yourself to be blamed for your own injury—or to miss out on the money that you are entitled to by law.
 You need to talk to a Johns Creek personal injury lawyer.

 The attorneys of John Foy & Associates can help.
-We created our law office over 20 years ago with the single goal of helping those who are injured.
+Our Johns Creek personal injury lawyers created our law office over 20 years ago with the single goal of helping those who are injured.
 In that time, we have become one of the most respected personal injury law firms in the state, and we have developed a track record of getting our clients the full settlement they deserve.
 Let us give you a free consultation about your case.
 Call us at 404-400-4000 and get your free consultation today.

 How do personal injury claims work?